nhooyr/neoman/README.md

 nnoremap <leader>mv :Vnman<Space>
 ```

+Put them in autocmds to have them set only for neoman buffers.

 ### Command line integration
 #### Neovim
 You will need [nvr](https://github.com/mhinz/neovim-remote) for the super cool neovim terminal integration.
 If you do not want it, just use the vim version and obviously change the command to `nvim`.